Telex Machine

 Gingerly, he flipped the switch on the device he had labored weeks to construct.

-It was crude still, merely a printing apparatus connected by cables to a telephone receiver.
-As electricity hummed gently through its circuits, he tapped a brief message in Morse code—the very first characters transmitted purely as electronic signals through standard telephone lines.
+As electricity hummed gently through its circuits, he tapped a brief message in Morse code—the very first characters transmitted as electronic signals through standard telephone lines.

-Immensely simple, yet revolutionary.
+Immensely simple yet revolutionary.

 The message tapped out with crisp finality—"Eureka!"

-He watched expectantly as the printer chattered to life, transcribing those five letters in German as they emerged from the fluctuations of electric current.
+He watched as the printer chattered to life, transcribing those five letters in German as they emerged from the fluctuations of electric current.

 Dr. Budelmann smiled proudly—his telex machine was alive!

 No longer would communications be shackled by mere paper and ink.
-Distance and time were conquered.

 A new electric age had begun.